 - What are our legislative obligations in regards to reporting cyber security incidents?

-A cyber security incident is a single or series of unwanted or unexpected events that have a significant probability of compromising an organisation’s business operations.
-Cyber security incidents can impact the confidentiality, integrity or availability of a system and the information that it stores, processes or communicates.
+A cyber security incident is a single or series of unwanted or unexpected cyber security events that have a significant probability of compromising an organisation’s business operations.
+Cyber security incidents can impact the confidentiality, integrity or availability of a system and the data that it stores, processes or communicates.

 The types of cyber security incidents that should be reported to the ACSC include: